 In the event a statement is filed after the prescribed deadline, the law provides for a \$10 per day late filing penalty, up to a maximum of \$100.

 CAMPAIGN DISCLOSURE

-The campaign disclosure information given here applies to candidates (and committees supporting such candidates) for the office of Member of the State Senate.
+The campaign disclosure information given here applies to candidates (and committees supporting such candidates) for all offices voted on at the 2010 Consolidated Primary Election with the exception of federal offices.
 (G.C. § 81000 et seq.)